dmlc/xgboost/doc/tutorials/dask.rst

   # where X is a dask DataFrame or dask Array.
   prediction = xgb.dask.inplace_predict(client, booster, X)

+The performance of running prediction directly on dask collection, either using ``predict`` or ``inplace_predict``, is particularly sensitive to number of blocks.
+Internally, it's implemented using ``da.map_blocks`` or ``dd.map_partitions``.
+When number of partitions is large and each of them have only small amount of data, the overhead of calling predict becomes huge.
+On the other hand, if not using GPU, the number of threads used for prediction on each block matters.
+If the number of blocks on each workers is small, then the CPU workers might not be fully utilized.
+Right now, xgboost just use single thread for each partition.

+When putting dask collection directly into the ``predict`` function or using ``inplace_predict``, the output type depends on input data.
+When input is ``da.Array`` object, output is always ``da.Array``.
+However, if the input type is ``dd.DataFrame``, output can be ``dd.Series`` or ``dd.DataFrame``, depending on output shape.

 ***************************
 Working with other clusters